razman786/i8kgui/README.md

 By default, i8kgui displays i8kutils information, however it does facilitate thermal management using the (SM)BIOS.
 If you enable this feature typically four fan modes will be available.
 Please note that, using 'Quiet', or 'Cool Bottom' modes will reduce performance due to CPU power capping.
-Changing (SM)BIOS thermal modes may require entering a user password.
+Changing (SM)BIOS thermal modes may require entering a user password, if polkit actions have not been configured.

 Disabling (SM)BIOS thermal management in the settings will re-enable i8kutils's management and configuration.